- Mathematics and StatisticsMathematics and Statistics

 Elective Mathematics Courses

 Along with the required courses, a major must complete three elective courses in Mathematics numbered 135 or higher.
-In addition, a major must complete two other courses, each of which is either an elective course in Mathematics numbered 135 or higher of a course from outside Mathematics chosen from among COSC 201, 301, and 401; ECON 300, 301, 361, and 420; PHIL 350; any Physics course numbered 116 or higher (exclusing PHYS 227); and STAT 230, 330, 335, and 495.
+In addition, a major must complete two other courses, each of which is either an elective course in Mathematics numbered 135 or higher or a course from outside Mathematics chosen from among COSC 201, 301, and 401; ECON 300, 301, 361, and 420; PHIL 350; any Physics course numbered 116 or higher (exclusing PHYS 227); and STAT 230, 330, 335, and 495.
 Note that this requirement can be satisfied by taking two math electives, one math elective and one outside course, or two outside courses.
-Requests for alternative courses must be approved in writing by the chair of the Department in consultation with the Mathematics faculty within the Department.
+Requests for alternative courses must be approved in writing by the chair of the Department in consultation with the Mathematics faculty within the Department via a petition from the student.
+To submit a petition, email the chair of the Department with relevant information about the course to be considered, for example, a syllabus from a recent semester of the course or a link to the course description.

 Students who have taken Math 130 may count it towards the Mathematics major.
 Students who took Math 230, 330, or 335 may count those towards the Mathematics major as well.